hl7dk/kl-gateway/input/pagecontent/index.md

 ##### Validation
 - Encounters refer to the citizen included in the report
-- Encounters have a start date (Opfølgningsdato)
+- Encounters have a start date (Opfølgningsdato eller starttidspunkt)
+- Encounter have a type, that state whether it is a follow-up or a delivery of an intervention.

 #### Follow-up Observations
 Information about the outcome of a follow-up encounter.
-The follow-up observations must contain the coding for the outcome (FSIII resultat af opfølgning) and a reference to condition or intervension about which the observation is made.
+The follow-up observations must contain the coding for the outcome (FSIII resultat af opfølgning) and a reference to one or more condition or intervention about which the observation is made.

-All changes to the follow-up observations since the last reporting must be included in a new report, including the conditions and intervensions referenced by the observations.
+All changes to the follow-up observations since the last reporting must be included in a new report, including the conditions and interventions referenced by the observations.

 Free text information about the follow-up outcome is not part of this reporting.

 ##### Validation
 - Follow-up observations refer to the citizen included in the report
-- Follow-up observations refer to a condition or planned intervension included in the report
+- Follow-up observations refer to one or more conditions or planned interventions included in the report
 - Follow-up observations have a timestamp for the observation
 - Follow-up observations have a valid follow-up code according to FSIII (Resultat af opfølgning)

-### Reporting
+### DeliveryReport
 Reporting is done using the profile KLGatewayCareDeliveryReport, which is a bundle containing multiple resources about one citizen.
 The source systems must periodically (at least daily) transfer a delivery report containing a snapshot of the current information for each changed citizen with all registrations that has changed since the previous delivery report was transferred.
 Multiple delivery reports must be delivered if the previous reporting for some reason happened more than one day ago, each covering no more than one day.
 A full history of changes is not required.

 Note, that the snapshot of the current information contains information about the hole day, not only the current state for the citizen.
 An intervention that fx has ended during the day shall therefore be included in the report with an end date and time along with possible new interventions.